 “Maybe we should make some coffee now,” Alan said.

-“It’s because his uncle owns this gay bar downtown—” Lars continued, emphasizing ‘bar’.
+“It’s because his uncle owns this gay bar—” Lars continued, emphasizing ‘bar’.

 Alan took a deep gulp of his beer.
-“Look, I’m not going to tell them about when you puked on stage during the rehearsal in our garage, am I?
-Because that’s what happened the day after!“
+“Look, I’m not going to tell them about how many times you puked on stage during those rehearsals in our garage, am I?
+Because that’s what happened!“

 Opposite the two guys, the girls had gone silent.

-When the silence had lasted too many seconds, Carrie began talking quickly about how much she had fretted about whether to study law when she had been seriously tempted to go all-in with art school.
+When the silence had lasted too many seconds, Carrie began talking quickly about how much she had fretted about going on to study law when she had been seriously tempted to go all-in with art school.

 Carrie kept it up for almost a minute.